 With that criteria in mind, here are my picks for The Best Places Where Students Can Create Online Learning/Teaching Objects For An “Authentic Audience”:

-FLASHCARDS: I have three favorite sites for students to create flashcards: ProProfs again (this link will take you to their flashcard site; Study Stack (again) where you can also make hangman games, word searches, and many more activities; and Ediscio which, like ProProfs, lets you grab images and videos off the Web to insert in the virtual cards.
+FLASHCARDS: I have two favorite sites for students to create flashcards: Study Stack (again) where you can also make hangman games, word searches, and many more activities; and Ediscio which lets you grab images and videos off the Web to insert in the virtual cards.

 ANIMATIONS: English Language Learners should be able to make simple animations pretty easily at DoInk.
 I especially like what sounds like a strict and pro-active policy at ensure classroom appropriate content on the site.